grysj/szukiwarka/README.md

 ```
 and wait until all files are downloaded.

-In root project open another terminal and run
+In the project root directory open another terminal and run
 ```bash
 cd frontend
 npm install